declare-lab/MIME/README.md

 # MIME
-This repository contains PyTorch implementations of the models from the paper Utterance-level Dialogue Understanding: [An Empirical Study MIME: MIMicking Emotions for Empathetic Response Generation](./MIME.pdf).
+This repository contains pytorch implementations of the models from the paper Utterance-level Dialogue Understanding: [An Empirical Study MIME: MIMicking Emotions for Empathetic Response Generation](./MIME.pdf).

 ## Overview of MIME
 ![Alt text](figs/MIME.png?raw=true "Architecture of MIME")

+Current approaches to empathetic response generation view the set of emotions expressed in the input text as a flat structure, where all the emotions are treated uniformly.
+We argue that empathetic responses often mimic the emotion of the user to a varying degree, depending on its positivity or negativity and content.
+We show that the consideration of these polarity-based emotion clusters and emotional mimicry results in improved empathy and contextual relevance of the response as compared to the state-of-the-art.
+Also, we introduce stochasticity into the emotion mixture that yields emotionally more varied empathetic responses than the previous work.
+We demonstrate the importance of these factors to empathetic response generation using both automatic- and human-based evaluations.

 ## Setup
 Download GloVe vectors from [here](https://www.kaggle.com/thanakomsn/glove6b300dtxt/data) and put it into `vectors/` folder